I.B. + M.A. DE LANDE LONG

 SOFTWARE + CONSULTANCY

-This page describes some of the telemetry features supported by the Telemetry Encoder Shell and Telemetry Decoder Shell.
-For the definition of the features described here, see the recommendations documents.
+This page describes features of the protocol supported by the Telemetry Encoder Shell and Telemetry Decoder Shell.
+For the formal definition of the features described here, see the TM standards documents.

-NOTE: In common with older issues of the standards and recommendations, we use the term Packet Telemetry.
-It refers to the protocols for the transport of data units, such as packets, in TM Transfer Frames.
-However, the protocols are not limited to packets and recent issues of the standards no longer use the term.
+Note: Older issues of the standards use the term Packet Telemetry for the protocols that transport data units, such as packets, in TM Transfer Frames.
+However, the protocols are not limited to packets.
+The current standards no longer use the term.

-The Telemetry Encoder Shell and Telemetry Decoder Shell handle the following types of packets:
+The Telemetry Encoder Shell and Telemetry Decoder Shell handle the following types of packets on the Virtual Channel Packet (VCP) service:

 - CCSDS Space Packets (also known as Source Packets or Telemetry Packets)